White Dwarf Structure and Binary Inspiral Gravitational Waves from Quantum Hadrodynamics: Structure of white dwarfs and binary inspirals

+The energy of an atom-like unit consists of the contributions from the nucleus core, which is the nucleus mass calculated above, as well as the energy of free electrons, free photons, and the Coulomb energy between the electrons and the nucleus core.
+By varying the volume of the unit, we can obtain both the the number density \(\mathcal{N}\) and the energy density $\mathcal{E}$ of the atom-like units.
+The pressure of the unit can be derived through the thermal relation

-where \(\mathcal{N}\) is density of the atom-like unit number.
-It should be noted that the pure mesonic parts of energy density disappear outside the nuclei.
-Our numerical results of nucleon density distributions of different nuclei and the corresponding EOS of WD matter are shown in App.~\ref{sec:appEOS}.
+It should be noted that the pure mesonic contributions to the energy density vanish outside the nuclei, while the electron density disappears within the nucleus.
+Our numerical results of the nucleon density distributions of different nuclei and the corresponding EOS of WD matter are presented in App.~\ref{sec:appEOS}.